Provide canonical example for latest data retrieval without selectors in real-time applications

 Please take a look at the following paper that presents a solution to this problem:

-#7 Updated by Junxiao Shi 10 months ago
+#7 Updated by Junxiao Shi about 1 year ago

 - Project changed from ndn-cxx to NDN Specifications